| Safe Haskell | None |

 - The

-argument is the condition to be evaluated at the end of each iteration.
-The loop continues until the condition becomesTrue
+Term'TransparentBoolargument is the condition to be evaluated at the end of each iteration.
+The loop continues until the condition becomesTrue.

 repeatUntil bdy c = tillExit (bdy <> branch c exit nop)